-- We think our creative juices are overflowing like a boundless river but we don’t want them to waste out into the sea of nothingness, so we think of building a check dam to fertilize our creativity further.
+- We think our creative juices are overflowing like a boundless river and we don’t want it to waste out into the sea of nothingness, so we think of building a check dam to channelize and irrigate our creativity further.
 A DSLR is due.

 - Sometimes, we are struck by a bolt of inspiration.
 We see a photograph of a beautiful naked woman and think, whoa, what a bastard! (the photographer, of course) If I can become a photographer, I can also….
 (I know what you are thinking, but I don’t mean that) take such beautiful, artistic photos!

 - Sometimes it’s just social pressure.
-We look around us and see that every Tom, Dick and Harry has a DSLR and we want to prove we are no less a Dick.
+We look around us and see that every Tom, Dick, and Harry has a DSLR and we want to prove we are no lesser Dick.

-- We think we have been so good with a mobile camera so a DSLR is going to transform us into a world famous photographer.
+- We think we have been so good with a mobile camera so a DSLR is going to transform us into a world-class photographer.
 Besides, we are also impressed by that long rocket launcher of a lens our neighbor has.

 - We think we can impress the new girlfriend with a big camera.

 - That the bolt of inspiration is only momentary.
 We are never going to be like that bastard!

 - That Tom, Dick and Harry have already moved on to something else. iPhone 6S is the new craze and we want to prove that we are no lesser Dick.

 - That we have some more money to throw away and have a lot of space left in the cupboard for new gadgets.
 To hell with the old ones.

 - That the DSLR isn’t automatically converting our average shots into magical photographs like Instagram does in our mobiles.
 And that photography isn’t only about lenses.